 From the very beginning of humanity’s creation, however, God—being God—was fully aware that humanity would succumb to sin for various reasons—and He devised a remedy for sin before humanity was ever created.
 God the Son, Jesus, would—when the fullness of time came—become a God-man and sacrifice Himself as a fully efficacious propitiation (complete and full “payment”) for all the sins of all humanity.
 On one occasion, John the Baptizer pointed to Jesus and exclaimed: “There is the Lamb of God that takes away the sins of the world!”
 You must answer for yourself whether or not Jesus did, in fact, do that.
 Jesus did all that is necessary for God to redeem, restore, and reconcile all humanity to Himself!

 The traditional view is that when Jesus was being crucified, God was pouring out upon Jesus his wrath toward all humanity’s sin—so that Jesus’ death would assuage God’s wrath.
 No so!
-God was pouring out his love through Jesus to a suffering humanity; God was in Jesus redeeming, restoring, and reconciling all humanity to Himself.
+God was pouring out his love through Jesus to a suffering humanity; God was in Jesus redeeming, reconciling, and restoring all humanity to Himself.
 The wrath of God is when God turns humanity over to suffer and reap the consequences of their own self-centered, self-indulgent sin.
+God has never been angry at humanity because of their sin!
+He has loved humanity fully since their creation…in spite of their sin.

 That brings us back to an aspect of the tri-une nature of God.
 When Jesus was on the cross, Holy Spirit was fully present in Jesus, as was the Father in accomplishing God’s purposes for humanity.
 Since the cross-event, Holy Spirit’s major work has been to inexorably put into effect in every human all Jesus accomplished for them by his birth, life, death, resurrection, and return to heaven.
 He will not cease that work until it is completed in every human.
 Holy Spirit makes the intentions of Father and Son on the cross a reality among sinful humanity.
 He is the important part of the Trinity bringing about and accomplishing whole-person salvation for all humanity.